itspeachyfr/Exercise-01c-Inky-Variables/README.md

 { boots == 1 :  Your feet pound against the cold stone as you run, the adrenaline surging through your veins.
 Every breath feels like a struggle, but you keep moving. }

-* { boots == 1 } [RUN!] -> balto_spirit
+* { boots == 1 } [RUN!] -> dog_spirit

    -> END

-    == balto_spirit ==
+    == dog_spirit ==

 A rustle in the shadows ahead catches your eye — something is moving fast.
 You turn, expecting another danger, but instead, a figure materializes in front of you.

-It's Balto.
+It's { pet_name }!
 Your childhood dog.

-But... how?
-Balto passed away years ago, and yet, there he is.
-His fur is glowing faintly with a celestial light, his eyes filled with wisdom and calm.
+But... how? { pet_name } passed away years ago, and yet, there he is.
+His fur is glowing faintly with a celestial light, his eyes filled with a gentle calmness and undeniable wisdom.

-BALTO
-<<Balto's voice is strong and reassuring, though his form flickers like a dream.>>
+<< { pet_name }'s voice is strong and reassuring, though his form flickers like a dream.>>

-_Balto barks once, loudly, his tail wagging in a way that feels so real.
+{ pet_name } barks once, loudly, his tail wagging in a way that feels so real.
 You can feel the rush of warmth from his presence, the bond between you as if he never left.
 He looks at you, as if telling you to trust him.
 The growl of the bear is just a moment behind, but you know you're not alone anymore.

-Without thinking, you follow Balto as he leads you forward with an unearthly speed, darting through the tunnel's twists and turns like a shadow.
+Without thinking, you follow { pet_name } as he leads you forward with an unearthly speed, darting through the tunnel's twists and turns like a shadow.
 The bear's growls fade into the distance.

-Eventually, the tunnel opens up, and you can no longer hear the bear.
-Balto stops at the mouth of the tunnel, his form flickering once more.
+Eventually, the tunnel opens up, and you can no longer hear the bear. { pet_name } stops at the mouth of the tunnel, his form flickering once more.

-BALTO
+<< { pet_name } >>
  He looks at you one last time, his tail wagging gently.
 "You're safe now.
 But never forget — when the shadows grow long, and the beasts are close... remember, you're never truly alone."

 And with that, he vanishes into the light.